jcdotcom/ncursed/README.md

     ---[ 0.02 - 02/xx/2025 ]---

         -expanded game area for wall rendering
+        -started writing functionality for generating and
+            getting rooms
         -broke the game :(
             (segfaulting somewhere in initGame, when checking a vector in Area)